| | TITLE Quick Instructions

 - For quality reasons, fullscreen modes are now shared (non-hardware) by

 default.
-You may to uncheck the Use hardware fullscreen modes option, if
+You may want to uncheck the Use hardware fullscreen modes option, if

 selected in the Fullscreen Mode section of the Tools/Options dialog.
 This